EA CEO: Big changes and lineup additions in store over next couple of years

 Wilson said EA is expanding Apex Legends onto mobile, new platforms, and new geographies, as well as launching an Apex competitive gaming program.

-Quartery growth for sports
+Quarterly growth for sports

 In the third quarter ended September 30, Madden NFL 20 unique players were up 12%, and Madden Ultimate players were up nearly 20% from a year ago.
 FIFA 20 total players were up 15%.
 FIFA unique players were up 22%.
 In-game matches were up 30% from a year ago, and new-to-franchise players grew 7%.
 FIFA mobile has been downloaded 250 million times to date.